stefanogianazzi/panarion/tools_local_transcription.md

 Tips

 For long recordings, prefer --model medium or --model large-v3 for improved accuracy.

-Keep SoX recordings short (under a few minutes) when using Whisper locally to avoid memory overload.

 To speed up transcription, install the CUDA version of Whisper if you have a compatible GPU.